DrC0okie/HEIG_CLD_Labo2/README.md

 2. HTTP Request Defaults: ip of the load balancer : `34.238.65.232`
 3. HTTP Cookie Manager: basic configuration
 4. HTTP request: `GET` on `/drupal/`

-So we send HTTP requests on the Drupal home page because we find interesting to see if the DB connexion will fail before the HTTP server.

-The response time graphs are saved from JMeter.
-We didn't know how to resize the graphs to make them more readable.
+5. We used a response time graph and an aggregate report to study the results

 ### Environment

-Please note that the following load tests have been done with a laptop on a WIFI connection, that adds a significant amount of latency in the requests and responses.
+Please note that the following load tests have been done with a low-end laptop on a WIFI connection, through a VPN.
+This configuration adds a significant amount of latency in the requests and responses.

 ### Check that the load balancer works